Nurse Types / Nurse Practitioner / Prescribing Medication

 Which states allow nurse practitioners to prescribe medications?

-At present, 37 states currently require some form of medical doctor oversight for nurse practitioners when prescribing medications.
-States that do not require physician involvement are Alaska, Arizona, District of Columbia, Idaho, Iowa, Minnesota, Montana, New Mexico, North Dakota, Oregon, Rhode Island, and Washington.
+States that do not require physician involvement are Alaska, Arizona, the District of Columbia, Idaho, Iowa, Minnesota, Montana, New Hampshire, New Mexico, North Dakota, Oregon, Rhode Island, and Washington.

 What kind of licensure do NPs need to prescribe medication?

-That depends.
+It depends.
 State licensure for nurse practitioners includes permission to prescribe medications.
 There is a caveat.
 Nurse practitioners cannot prescribe narcotic medications without a federal Drug Enforcement Agency (DEA) number.
 These medications, referred to as “controlled substances,” are often used in a healthcare setting for managing pain.
+Due to their highly addictive nature, the DEA oversees the dispensing of this classification of narcotics.
+NPs can apply for their DEA number online or by calling the DEA Headquarters Registration Unit at 800-882-9539.

 Which drugs can an NP prescribe?